A Window in Time (Part 2): To Lyon

 As the day began to turn to afternoon, they sat in a café with glasses of wine in front of them, mostly unconsumed, speaking to each other occasionally in the flow of all the magic unfolding in front of them in the street.
 There were mountebanks and fire eaters, street dancers and singers, but the people themselves were the most extraordinary sight.
 It seemed somehow that a festival of human oddities had begun, with families of giants and midgets, people with facial deformities, the enormously fat and enormously skinny, all gay and splendid in their holiday attire.

-They walked again across the bridges, passing through the throngs who were promenading there, some chatting vociferously to each other, others laughing and gesticulating with their arms.
+They walked again across the bridges, passing through the throngs promenading there, some chatting vociferously to each other, others laughing and gesticulating with their arms like Italians.
 They hung on the balustrades and watched the river below for a timeless interlude before crossing to the Ile de la Cité to enter the Cathedral.

 What magnificence.
 They were pulled through the doors into the flow of people towards the center.
-As if on an island in the middle of a swirling lake, a white and scarlet-robed priest rose above the crowd, intoning words of ritual.
+As if on an island in the middle of a swirling lake, a white and scarlet-robed priest rose above the crowd, intoning words of some ritual.
 The inner walls of the cathedral seemed to vanish.
 They found themselves immersed in another world, suffused by an incredible light that colored the air itself with jewel-like glow.
-The smoke of incense rose up into the arches of the heavens above, creating beams of white.
-They stood entranced at the edge of the gathering as a bell rang repeatedly from the altar, creating reverberations of color and sound throughout the nave.
-When the big bell of the cathedral itself began its tolling the universe itself was encompassed in the sound.
+The smoke of incense rose up into the arches of the heavens, creating beams of white.
+They stood entranced at the edge of the gathering as a bell rang repeatedly from the altar, creating reverberations of color and sound that echoed through the nave.
+And when the big bell of the cathedral itself began its tolling, the universe itself was encompassed in the sound.

 In the midst of it, someone made a decision to climb the tower to see the gargoyles.
 Somehow directions were sought, money was exchanged and tickets bought.
 They climbed the long stairs of the north tower to the top to look out over the river and the city and commune with the gargoyles.
 What creatures they were.
 Some seemed to have flown tremendous distances in their travels and to have gained enormous wisdom.
 That afternoon, the three friends stood with them and heard many stories as they rested their heads against their stone wings.